aarron-lee/gpd-win-tricks/README.md

 source: https://www.reddit.com/r/SteamDeck/comments/17qhmpg/comment/k8dgjnq/

+> [!NOTE]
+>  Internal display scaling should soon be available under regular developer settings, you won't need to use the internal Valve settings once it's available

 Follow the below steps to enable UI scaling for the internal display:

 1. Install Decky Plugin loader if you haven't already.